Can I Get Antibiotics Over the Counter? Insurance, Prescription & Rules

 What Are the Different Types of Antibiotics?

-There are several different classes of antibiotics available to treat different types of bacterial infections, the most common of which include:
+There are several different classes of antibiotics available to treat different types of bacterial infections.
+Each class works differently to target and eliminate harmful bacteria in the body.
+The most common classes include:

 different types of antibiotics